Maximal subgroups of countable groups, a survey: Linear groups

 \subsection{primitivity for linear groups of almost simple type}

 \begin{theorem} Let $\Gamma$ be a countable linear group of almost simple type, containing at least one element of infinite order.
 Then $\Gamma$ is primitive. \end{theorem} Let $\mathbb{H} = \overline{\Gamma}^{Z}$ be the Zariski closure.
 By dimension considerations we can find a finitely generated subgroup $\Psi < \Gamma$ with the same Zariski closure.
 Obviously $\Psi$ contains an element of infinite order.
 We now apply Theorem \ref{thm:good-representation} and fix once and for all the data that this theorem yields.
 In fact we will just identify $\Gamma$ with its image under this representation $\rho(\Gamma)$ in order to avoid cumbersome notation.
 Once we have fixed this representation we will denote by $X(\Gamma) = X^{\rho}(\Gamma)$ the collection of all subgroups whose image under this fixed representation is locally spacious Schottky.
-With all this notation in place Theorem \ref{thm:ast1} will follow from the following, slightly more general statement. \begin{definition} A subgroup $\Delta < \Gamma$ is called {\it{cofinitely generated}} if $\Gamma = \langle \Delta, F\rangle$ for some finite $F \subset \Gamma$. \end{definition} \begin{theorem} Any finitely generated spacious Schottky subgroup $D < \Gamma$ is contained in a maximal core-free subgroup $D < M < \Gamma$. \end{theorem} \begin{proof} It suffices to construct a subgroup $D < \Delta < \Gamma$ which is prodense and cofinitely generated.
-Indeed it follows from Zorn's lemma that every cofinitely generated subgroup is contained in a maximal proper subgroup $D < \Delta < M < \Gamma$.
-Clearly $M$ is still prodense and in particular it is core free.
-So that the coset action $\Gamma \action \Gamma/M$ is primitive and faithful.
+With all this notation in place Theorem \ref{thm:ast1} will follow from the following, slightly more general statement.

+\begin{theorem} Any finitely generated spacious Schottky subgroup $D < \Gamma$ is contained in a maximal core-free subgroup $D < M < \Gamma$. \end{theorem} \begin{proof} By Proposition \ref{prop:cfgpd} It suffices to construct a subgroup $D < \Delta < \Gamma$ which is prodense and cofinitely generated.
 As a feature of the proof the group $\Delta$ we construct will be Schottky, and in particular $\Delta \in X(\Gamma)$.

 Let $(\delta_1, \delta_2, \ldots, \delta_m)$ be a Schottky generating set for the subgroup $D$.
 Let $D < D' < \Gamma$ be a larger (not necessarily Schottky) finitely generated subgroup that has the same Zariski closure as $\Gamma$.
 Letting $k = k(D')$ be the local field generated by the matrix coefficients of $D'$, this implies that $\rho(\Gamma) \bigcap \GL_n(k)$ is strongly irreducible.
 Appealing to Lemma \ref{lem:space} we can construct a spacious Schottky tuple $(\delta_1, \delta_2, \ldots, \delta_m, \sigma_1,\ldots, \sigma_{2n-1}, \zeta)$ with $\Sigma = \langle \sigma_1, \ldots, \sigma_2,\ldots, \sigma_{2n-1}, \zeta \rangle$, a Schottky subgroup whose generators are in general position, as in Definition \ref{def:Mflag}.
 The last element is denoted differently just because it will play a separate role in the proof.
 We set $\Delta_0 :=D, k_0 = k(\langle \Delta_0, \Sigma \rangle)$ and in $\PP(k_0^n)$ we denote by $\overline{H}_i^{\pm} = \overline{H}_{\sigma_i}^{\pm}, \overline{v}_i^{\pm} = \overline{v}_{\sigma_i}^{\pm}, \overline{H}^{\pm} = \overline{H}_{\zeta}^{\pm}, \overline{v}^{\pm} = \overline{v}_{\zeta}^{\pm}$ the attracting points and repelling hyperplanes of the corresponding ping pong game, all defined over $k_0$.
 We did not name the attracting points and repelling neighborhoods of the $\delta_i$'s, as we will not refer to them explicitly.